 - Tent code: 300/209

 The traditional scout canvas tent SKAVT is distinguished by a modern design.
-It was developed in cooperation with ZSKSS (Slovenian Catholic Girl Guides and Boy Scouts Association) and is based on the “JAMBOREE” and “BROWNSEA” tent models.
+It was developed in cooperation with Slovenian Catholic Girl Guides and Boy Scouts Association and is based on Jamboree and Brownsea tent models.

-This is a traditional scout tent for 8 people.
-It is equipped with strong pegs, a frame with pins, and has a bottom made of durable PE fabric.
-The inner tent is made of lightweight breathable PES fabric, making the inside of the tent airy and bright.
-The outer roof is made of 100% TenCate cotton.
-Cotton fabric has excellent ventilation and humidity regulation properties, which ensure a pleasant climate in the tent, while the material is resistant to all weather conditions.
-Due to the double roof, the construction itself represents an additional climatic advantage.
-The space between the outer roof and the roof of the inner tent offers additional thermal insulation, which makes staying in a tent extremely pleasant.
-The outer roof increases the usable floor plan of the tent by more than 10 m2.
-On one side there is a small canopy in front of the tent, which protects the inner tent from the weather (sun, rain, etc.), and helps to cool the interior.
+The tent is suitable for accommodation of 8 persons.
+It is equipped with strong pegs and a frame with pins.
+The inner tent is made of lightweight and breathable PES fabric.
+The outer roof is made of TenCate cotton fabric with excellent properties of ventilation and humidity regulation.
+It ensures a pleasant climate in the tent and is resistant to all weather conditions.
+The double roof contributes to the comfortable atmosphere in the tent.
+Between the additional outer roof and the roof of the inner tent is an insulating area (air bridge), which prevents the passage of heat into the living space.
+The outer roof increases the usable floor plan by more than 10 m2.
+There is a small canopy in front of the tent, which protects against the weather (sun, rain, etc.), and helps to cool the interior.
 On the other side, the outer roof covers the surface of a larger semicircle, which can be closed completely if necessary.
-An added benefit of the canopy is that they help cool the inside of the tent.
-The front door can be completely open, and yet the effects of the sun do not reach the inside of the tent.
+The bottom is made of durable PE fabric.

 Instructions for setting up a tent

 - Unfold the inner tent and tighten the tent bottom.
 Attach the bottom with metal pegs.

-- Use Velcro to place the inner tent on the ridge pole of the tent with velcro on its ridge.
+- Hang the inner tent onto the ridge pole of the tent with velcro on its ridge.

-- Lift the ridge pole with the inner tent onto the standing poles and tighten the inner tent with ropes with rope tighteners.
+- Lift the ridge pole together with the inner hanging tent and put it on the ends of the standing poles.

-- Insert the corner poles with the hooks into the corner pockets and tighten the sides with (180 cm long) ropes.
+- Insert corner poles with hooks into the corner pockets.

-- Use a (350 cm long) rope to tighten the front canopy.
-Due to the size of the outer roof, we recommend checking the rope tightness every two to three days and tightening them, if necessary.
+- Given the the size of the outer roof, we recommend that you check the tension of the roof every two to three days and take action if necessary.

 Dismantling the tent